DandaAkhilReddy/HHAMEDICINE_Andrea_/Outlook_help/README.md

 ## 🔧 Customization

 ### Update Contact Information
-Edit the contact section in `email-access-guide.html`:
+Edit the contact section in `email-access-guide.html` (this file is the canonical guide; `index.html` simply redirects to it for Netlify):

 ```html
 <div class="contact-card">